 Treating gum disease is a fundamental part of what we do at Panama City Smiles, and we’ve found that it’s very preventable.
-That makes the possibility of Alzheimer’s progression due to gum disease even more sad – in many cases the risk could have been averted!
+That makes the possibility of Alzheimer’s progression due to gum disease even sadder – in many cases, the risk could have been averted!

 The Mouth/Mind Connection: It Exists

 The fact that poor oral health can affect your mind is alarming for some people.
 If you’ve never considered gum disease a potentially mind-destroying condition you’re not alone!
 The link might seem surprising, but when you realize why Alzheimer’s patients with gum disease experience faster cognitive decline it’s truly not a shock.

 The recent study which reported the link tested Alzheimer’s patients over the course of a year.
 It tracked their ability to perform tests, recall details, and remember facts with one additional caveat: their oral health.

 Results of the study were surprising: patients who started the study with gum disease experienced much more loss of function over the course of the year.
 But why was it happening?
 The answer to that wasn’t nearly as shocking for medical professionals.

 Breaking Down The Cause